aumuaythai/aumt-website-frontend/guides/Admin.md

 ### Manage Signups

 Admin can move members between forms or remove them from the training under the Edit Members section of the Trainings tab.
 To do so, select a person from the session displayed.
 One can move it to a training that isn't full.
 Removing them will remove them from the session and free up a spot.
+Admin can also add people to a session using the input and Add button by the session.
+To sign up a member, use Attendance section under the Members tab.

 The numbers to the left are the (number of signups) / (session limit) for the particular session.